mthnguyener/simple_agentic_workflow/README.md

 # Simple Agentic Workflow
-A Python SDK for fast, simple agent workflows.
+A Python SDK for fast, simple agentic workflows.

 ## Getting Started With the New Project
 Simple Agentic Workflow is a fully functioning Python package that may be installed using